 Camera attacks and conspiracy theories: How Ulez became a vigilante battleground

-London’s Ultra Low Emissions Zone is set to expand on Tuesday despite a vocal backlash - Maanya Sachdeva and Holly Evans look at the criticism of the controversial scheme
+London’s ultra-low-emission zone is set to expand on Tuesday despite a vocal backlash – Maanya Sachdeva and Holly Evans look at the criticisms of the controversial scheme

 For Londoners living on the outskirts of the capital, Sadiq Khan’s Ulez policy is due to take effect on Tuesday despite fierce backlash.

-But the zone’s growth has triggered city-wide protests, a shock by-election result and the rise of a vigilante group vandalising Ulez cameras.
-Speaking ahead of the expansion next week, Mr Khan insisted he will be “on the right of history” when it comes to the policy - but for now he faces accusations of ‘declaring war on motorists’.
+But the zone’s growth has triggered city-wide protests, a shock by-election result, and the rise of a vigilante group vandalising Ulez cameras.
+Speaking ahead of the expansion next week, Mr Khan insisted he will be “on the right of history” when it comes to the policy – but for now, he stands accused of “declaring war on motorists”.

-Mr Khan has always argued that only a minority of vehicles will be affected by the charge, with a spokesperson for the Mayor’s office saying only one in 10 cars driving in outer London isn’t compliant - a figure disputed by critics.
-Separate figures obtained by the RAC show more than 690,000 licensed cars in the whole of London are likely to be non-compliant, but this does not take into account other types of vehicles or those which enter London from neighbouring counties.
+Mr Khan has always argued that only a minority of vehicles will be affected by the charge, with a spokesperson for the mayor’s office saying only one in 10 cars driving in outer London isn’t compliant – though this figure is disputed by critics.
+Separate figures obtained by the RAC show that more than 690,000 licensed cars in the whole of London are likely to be non-compliant, but this does not take into account other types of vehicle, or those that enter London from neighbouring counties.

-TfL has allocated £160m of its budget for a scrappage scheme, which will pay out £2,000 to any Londoner wanting to scrap a non-compliant car and provides them with perks such as free bus passes.
-This hasn’t been enough to sway the most ardent critics though.
+TfL has allocated £160m of its budget for a scrappage scheme, which will pay out £2,000 to any Londoner wanting to scrap a non-compliant car and provide them with perks such as a free bus pass.
+This hasn’t been enough to sway the most ardent critics, though.

-Amid claims the scheme is a “cash grab from those that can least afford it”, and ill-timed during a cost of living crisis, Mr Khan this week claimed the backlash had been “weaponized” by conspiracy theorists and Covid-19 deniers.
+Amid claims that the scheme is a “cash grab from those that can least afford it”, and that it is ill-timed during a cost of living crisis, Mr Khan this week claimed that the backlash had been “weaponised” by conspiracy theorists and Covid-19 deniers.
 But how true is that?

-On Twitter at least, it is not usual to see people criticising Ulez intersperse their attacks with anti-vaccine rhetoric; skepticism of climate change and the net zero plan to tackle it and claims of state surveillance.
+On Twitter at least, it is not usual to see people who criticise Ulez intersperse their attacks with anti-vaccine rhetoric, scepticism about climate change and the net zero plan to tackle it, and claims of state surveillance.

-Some posts use the hashtag ‘Londonistan’, a term used in racist or Islamophobic tweets or to attack Mr Khan’s track record since becoming mayor in 2016.
-Earlier this year, a group of protesters outside a People’s Question Time in Ealing with a placard associating Mr Khan with Nazis, with the use of the swastika labelled as “disgusting” by Labour MP David Lammy.
+Some posts use the hashtag “#Londonistan”, a term used in racist and Islamophobic tweets and to attack Mr Khan’s track record since he became mayor in 2016.
+Earlier this year, a group of protesters outside a People’s Question Time event in Ealing carried a placard associating Mr Khan with Nazis.
+The demonstrators’ use of the swastika was labelled “disgusting” by Labour MP David Lammy.

-A number of ardent Ulez critics have compared the policy to the enforcement of social distancing and Covid-19 vaccines, claiming there is no “science” to support either measures and that both are an “attack on freedom”.
+A number of ardent Ulez critics have compared the policy to the enforcement of social distancing and Covid vaccines, claiming there is no “science” to support such measures and that they constitute an “attack on freedom”.

 One prominent Conservative commentator wrote on Twitter: “When pandemic propaganda was at its peak it was: ‘Get vaccinated to save granny.’
 Now it’s: ‘Pay ULEZ to save kid’s lungs.’